fluteds/qol/readme.md

-# Quality of Life Minecraft Recipes
+# Quality of Life Minecraft

-A Datapack of custom recipes just for quality of life.
+A Datapack of custom recipes and some tweaks to drops just for quality of life.

 Supports Minecraft versions 1.16+